fgurbano23/p1-cg1/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.

+## Execute the project with docker

+Build dist folder with `ng build`

+Create the image `docker build -t apache-p1-cg1 .`

+Run the image `docker run -dit --name p1-cg1 -p 8080:80 apache-p1-cg1` if you need to change the port then `docker run -dit --name p1-cg1 -p <custom-port>:80 apache-p1-cg1`

+Check the app on port 8080 or on `<custom-port>`

 ## Base requirements

 Install nodejs and angular cli `npm install -g @angular/cli`